The Anatomy of a Landing Page: Key Elements Explained

 That doesn’t mean you should use red or orange or bright yellow because those are the colors you think are attention-grabbing.
 It means you should use color theory to find a hue, tone, tint, or shade that stands out from the rest of your page.

 As far as copy goes, don’t settle for something boring and overused.
-Use your USP to help you come up with something more compelling.
+Use your UVP to help you come up with something more compelling.

 For example, if your email newsletter promises to make its subscribers better writers, then don’t just use “Subscribe” or “Sign up” as your button copy.
 Use something like “Show me step by step,” or “Teach me the secrets to better writing.”

-Here’s a call-to-action from LeadGenius that plays off its landing page headline well:
+Here’s a call-to action from Wanderlog that plays off its landing page headline well:

 If your landing page has a footer, it shouldn’t be like the one on the rest of your website.
 It shouldn’t have a sitemap, related blog posts, or any links to your social media accounts.